neos/neos-ui/README.md

 Now you are all set up and can open the sub-route `/neos!` to login to the new interface.

-__Note: We require [nvm](https://github.com/creationix/nvm#install-script) as well as the `npm` command to be installed on your system.
-If you've installed `nvm` make sure that the next node LTS version `6.3.0` is correctly installed - You can do so by executing `nvm install v6.3.0`.
-If you need help setting up `nvm`, `npm` or if you got any other problems, join our [Slack](https://neos-project.slack.com/) channel and we are most happy to help you with it. :).__

 ### Use Docker image